MakieOrg/Website/src/blogposts/v0.24.0/post.md

 This caused the Makie module to include everything in the repository, i.e., also all the backends and other infrastructure.
 Each backend module would be downloaded and stored separately, creating a lot of duplicate data.
 We have now moved the Makie source into its own Makie directory to fix this issue.
 We have also moved assets to an artifact, which means they do not need to be downloaded again with every update.
+If one relied on manually loading Makie assets, one has to use `Makie.assetpath("folder", "filename")` or the new `Makie.loadasset("filename")` which directly loads the file via FileIO.

 ## Other breaking changes